justindujardin/pathy/README.md

 Pathy.owner(self: ~PathType) -> Optional[str]
 ```

-Returns the name of the user owning the Bucket or key.
+Returns the name of the user that owns the bucket or blob
-Similarly to boto3's ObjectSummary owner attribute
+this path points to.
+Returns None if the owner is unknown or
+not supported by the bucket API provider.

 ## rename